WHAT DOES THE LAW GOVERN?

 What do I need for Coastal Building Inspections to perform my windstorm inspection?

-- WPI-1 form on file with the TDI prior to commencement of construction
+- WPI-1 form on file with the TDI prior to commencement of construction (completed by CBI)

 - Windstorm Design and construction details

 When do I call Coastal Building Inspection for a windstorm inspection?

 - Foundation: Prior to the placement of concrete.
 Reinforcement should be in place and hold-downs and anchor bolts should be on site.
 The completed form shall reflect any changes to the footprint required by the windstorm design template.

 - Framing: All framing, clips, straps and hold-downs should be complete and exposed.
 Exterior shear walls installed and nailed.
 Hold-down installed and visible.
 No cornice or roof decking should be started at this time.

 - Decking: Roof deck nailing pattern should be complete and exposed.

 - Brick Ties: Brick ties should be installed at time of inspection.